 7 (16 oz) pint glass preserving jars with lids and bands

-7.)
-LADLE hot ketchup into hot jars leaving 1/2 inch headspace.
-Remove air bubbles.
+3.)
+LADLE hot sauce into hot jars, leaving 1/2 inch headspace.
+Remove air bubbles and adjust headspace, if necessary, by adding hot sauce.
 Wipe rim.
 Center lid on jar.
 Apply band until fit is fingertip tight.

 You will need: